Category Archives: Jacksonville GA

 It might not look like a landmark, but Boone’s Grocery is the only store in tiny Jacksonville, and its parking lot is usually full.
 They sell fried chicken and other lunch items, along with hunting and fishing supplies and anything else you might need around here.

 The landing here at the Jacksonville Bridge has been recently closed.
-I made these shots when the river was exceptionally low, so much so that the wood pilings from the old bridge are visible.
+I made these shots when the river was exceptionally low.
+The wood pilings from the old bridge are visible.

 R. E. Clark, Jacksonville